 The square adjoining edges of early gate-leg table tops and drop-leaves are often an unhappy coincidence (figs. 3 and 4).

 Alignment, at least, was improved with the introduction of mating reed-and-flute-moulded edges (fig. 5).

 The greatest development in table-to-leaf interfacing – and the one most readers will be familiar with – came in the form of cavetto (female) and modified ovolo (male) moulded edges; correctly termed a table-leaf joint (fig. 6) – and not the more common ‘rule joint’ (the folding wooden ruler with its similar looking joint wasn’t invented until the mid-nineteenth-century).

 There is another means of locating adjacent hinged edges that was employed – albeit infrequently on tables – which was both simple to implicate and efficient in use.

-Sounding peculiarly like a good English ale house, the ‘lug and mortice’ comprises two short (an inch or less) narrow mortices chiselled into the mating edges, into one of which is glued a short piece of wood – the lug.
-The protruding end of the lug is lightly bevelled, rounded, or even tapered to allow ease of entry into the opposing mortice (fig. 7).
+Sounding peculiarly like a good English ale house, the ‘lug and mortise’ comprises two short (an inch or less) narrow mortises chiselled into the mating edges, into one of which is glued a short piece of wood – the lug.
+The protruding end of the lug is lightly bevelled, rounded, or even tapered to allow ease of entry into the opposing mortise (fig. 7).

-Lugs and mortices found favour with cabinetmakers; bureau falls being one such instance (figs. 8 and 9).
+Lugs and mortises found favour with cabinetmakers; bureau falls being one such instance (figs. 8 and 9).

 Lugs were capable of keeping the wide expanse of otherwise unsupported falls aligned with the carcase side of the writing surface.
 In such an intimate environment, this was essential and allowed baize and leather linings a reasonable lifespan.